PhilterPaper/Perl-PDF-Builder/README.md

 These libraries are _recommended_ for improved functionality and performance.
 The default behavior is to attempt to install all of them during PDF::Builder installation.
-If you use optional\_update.pl to _not_ to install any of them, or they fail to install automatically, you can always manually install them later.
+If you use tools/optional\_update.pl to _not_ to install any of them, or they fail to install automatically, you can always manually install them later.